iwansyahp/jublia_email_auto_send/README.md

 # jublia_email_sending
 This Flask based RESTFul API integrates with Celery and RabbitMQ for sending email to a group of recipients, automatically at specific time.
 Project is a Flask based on a [cookiecuter](https://raw.githubusercontent.com/karec/cookiecutter-flask-restful/).
-I did some modifications like removing JWT authentication suppport to match required task assignment as requested by Jublia team.
+I did some modifications like removing JWT authentication support to match required task assignment as requested by Jublia team.

 ## Introduction
 This cookie cutter is a very simple boilerplate for starting a REST api using Flask, flask-restful, marshmallow, and SQLAlchemy.
 By default, this project use SQLite as a database backend, to use other RDBMS you can change database configuration found `.flaskenv`.